 The Pomeranian pictured above is Pom bred by Dochlaggie Pomeranians.
 This Pomeranian could be described as a doll face Pomeranian.

 As you can see, this look is similar to a teddy bear face Pomeranian, also being a short snout Pomeranian.
 The baby-doll face Pomeranian differs with this type of Pomeranian head being dainty in appearance, not being as chunky and broad as the teddy bear Pom.

 To guarantee that you get a Pomeranian that matches the breed standard, you should always purchase from an active show breeder of Champions.

 The breed standard demands Pomeranians have double-layered coats.
 The outer layer (aka guard hairs) is long and stronger.
-The inner coat layer is short, soft and dense.
-If the outer coat is trimmed right down to the under coat, it’s likely that the Pom’s coat may never grow back properly.
+The inner coat layer is short, soft, and dense.
+If the outer coat is trimmed right down to the undercoat, it’s likely that the Pom’s coat may never grow back properly.

 Copyright Pomeranian.org.
 All Rights Reserved.